Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

 \subsection{Hardness result in arbitrary dimensions}

 Our $\Omega(n^{d-1})$ conditional lower bound is based on a certain decision tree model, which is a restricted computational model.
-To strengthen our claim, we show that the problem is NP-hard in arbitrary dimensions, which also explains why the problem is hard to solve for high-dimensional datasets.
+To strengthen our claim, we show that the problem is NP-hard in arbitrary dimensions, which also explains why the problem becomes harder to solve as the dimensionality increases.

 With Corollary \ref{col:hd}, one might hope to use the Affine Degeneracy problem and our technique in the fixed dimensions to show the problem is NP-hard in arbitrary dimensions, since the Affine Degeneracy problem is known to be NP-hard in arbitrary dimensions \cite{erickson1999new}.
 However, a straightforward extension will not work since using this technique, one has to solve $2^{d-1}$ instances of the Fair Top-$k$ Selection problem in $\mathbb{R}^d$ to solve the Affine Degeneracy problem in $\mathbb{R}^{d-1}$.
 In arbitrary dimensions, this is not a polynomial time reduction.
-To resolve this issue, we use an alternative problem, Maximal Independent Set, to establish the NP-hardness result.
+To resolve this issue, we use an alternative problem, Maximum Independent Set, to establish the NP-hardness result, starting from its binary integer programming formulation \cite{lovasz1979shannon}.
 Again, we use the special case of our problem, that there is only one candidate of the protected group and there are no constraints on the weight vector, for the reduction.
 (It can be easily extended to more general cases by results in Section \ref{sec:hardness_general}.)